 15) Jardin des Plantes

-Also located in the Quartier Latin, the Jardin des Plantes of Paris is the head office of the National Museum of Natural History.
+Also located in the Latin Quarter, the Jardin des Plantes is the home of the National Museum of Natural History.

-It has many greenhouses and scientific buildings called « galeries » which act as little museums about different topics.
-It is truely a little paradise in the heart of Paris which will seduce you with its diversity.
+It has many greenhouses and scientific buildings called « galeries » which act as little museums concerning various topics.
+It is truly a little paradise in the center of Paris which will seduce you thanks to its diversity.

-You will also be able to discover many independent expositions, but in particular the garden’s zoo, called the menagerie.
+There are also many independent exhibits such as the garden’s zoo, called the menagerie.

 Garden’s schedule: Everyday from 8AM to 5:30PM

-The menagerie’s schedule: Everyday from 9AM to 5PM (last access 45 minutes before the closure)
+The menagerie’s schedule: Everyday from 9AM to 5PM (last entry is 45 minutes before closing time)

-Free entry for all (note there are some paid expositions – go on the official website for more information)
+Free entry for all (note: there are some charged exhibits- go on the official website for more information)

 Metros 5/10 and RER C – Station Gare d’Austerlitz